Remember, You’re Not Alone: Support and Recovery Resources

 Griefshare

 Griefshare is a support group for people grieving the death of someone close.
 Each meeting includes a video featuring top experts on grief, small group discussion and group activities.
-A virtual meeting option is available through Seacoast Church.
-For more information, check out griefshare.org
+Several Griefshare groups are available through Seacoast Church.
+For more information, check out griefshare.org.

 Lowcountry Mobile Crisis Unit